ChrisBadolato/PicPro/PicPro/toRunREADME.txt

 	Select (within the PicPro file) build>classes>picpro
-	the FXML files show the actaul scene codes while the .class files show the controllers for each FXML file.
+	the FXML files show the actaul scene codes while the .class files show the controllers for each FXML file. ij.jar will need to be added to the libraries.
+It is incldued in the lib file within picPro